 Health effects related to ELF fields are described further in the ARPANSA fact sheet Electricity and Health.

 Controlling exposure to ELF electric and magnetic fields

 The International Commission on Non-Ionizing Radiation Protection (ICNIRP) has issued Guidelines for Limiting Exposure to Time-Varying Electric and Magnetic Fields (1 Hz -100 kHz) (PDF 641 kb) which are aimed at preventing the established health effects resulting from exposure to ELF EMF.
 The ICNIRP ELF guidelines are consistent with ARPANSA’s understanding of the scientific basis for the protection of the general public (including the foetus) and workers from exposure to ELF EMF.
 Details about ICNIRP and a link to the ICNIRP ELF guidelines are available at International Best Practice.

-- The World Health Organization’s fact sheet Exposure to Extremely Low Frequency Fields
+- World Health Organization's Environmental Health Criteria 238 Exposure to Extremely Low Frequency Fields

 - The International Commission on Non-Ionizing Radiation Protection